Mrbysco/Datapack/docs/index.md

     details: A tutorial for making a basic recipe adding datapack
     link: creation
   - title: Vanilla Installation
-    details: A tutorial for installing datapacks into Minecraft
+    details: A tutorial for installing datapacks into Minecraft using the `datapacks` folder
     link: installation/vanilla
   - title: Using Open Loader
     details: A tutorial for installing datapacks using Open Loader